anupama-g-bhat/expense_tracker_v1/Readme.md

 ---

-## 💡 Features
+💡 Features

-- Add daily expenses with:
-  - Expense Name
-  - Amount
-  - Date (any format)
+Add expense details (name, amount, date)

-- View all your saved expenses
+View all expenses in a tabular format using Treeview

-- Simple and clean interface
-- Lightweight and offline (no internet required)
+Data is saved permanently in a local SQLite database (expenses.db)

+User-friendly interface with colored labels and buttons

+✅ Real-time display of added expenses

 ---